 Once the deadline for the loan competition has passed your application will be sent for assessment in Innovate UK’s competitive assessment process.

 Assessing the quality of your project

-If in scope, Part A of your application will be sent to up to 5 independent assessors who are experts in innovation in the field of your project.
+If in scope, your IFS application will be sent to up to 5 assessors who are experts in innovation in the field of your project.

-The assessors will review Part A of your application against scoring matrices.
-Only projects that meet the quality threshold in Part A will go through to the next stage to be considered for credit evaluation.
+The assessors will review your application against scoring matrices.
+Only projects that meet the quality threshold will go through to the next stage to be considered for detailed credit evaluation.

 Assessing the suitability of your business to receive a loan

-If successful, both Part A and Part B of your application will be sent to Innovate UK Loans Ltd’s credit team for consideration.
+Your IFS application, and both the survey and an analysis of your responses by Early Metrics will be sent to Innovate UK Loans Ltd’s credit team for consideration.